 - Identify the location, quantity and quality of new and existing groundwater resources in sedimentary basin and palaeovalley aquifers;

-- Identifying potential hazards to agricultural development in the Keep River Plains where the Cenozoic alluvial aquifer is present
+- Identify potential hazards to agricultural development in the Keep River Plains where a Cenozoic alluvial aquifer is present

-- De-risk resource and agricultural investment, and inform water management options, including infrastructure development and water banking based on baseline hydrogeological data.
+- De-risk resource and agricultural investment, and inform water management options by providing baseline hydrogeological data.

 - Hydrochemistry data